Mnellutla1120/demynsify/README.md

 # Deminsify

 A medical misinformation detection application similar to GPTZero.
 Upload files, paste URLs, or enter text to analyze medical content for accuracy and misinformation.
+This medical misinformation detector uses data from 1997 to 2022 from [this GitHub repository](https://github.com/kinit-sk/medical-misinformation-dataset).

 ## Features